bryant-treacle/so-stig-enable/README.md

 ## Password Compliance:
     - Enforces DoD Password Policies on any local server account created after the script.
     - Adds Compliance to the following STIG Finding IDs using the Application Security and Development Security Technical Implementation Guide.
+    - To change password requirements for the Operating System modify the below line in the '/etc/pam.d/common-passwords file. password requisite pam_cracklib.so minlen=15 retry=3 difok=8 ucredit=-2 lcredit=-2 dcredit=-2  ocredit=-2

+        - difok: number of characters that must change between the old and new passwords
+        - ucredit: Number of uppercase letters required
+        - lcredit: Number of lowercase letters required
+        - dcredit: Number of digits (numbers) required
+        - ocredit: Number of other (Special) characters required

+    - To change password requirements for Kibana/Sguil/Squert accounts you can modify the number inside the {} curl brackets found after the regex pattern found in /usr/sbin/so-user-add & /usr/sbin/so-user-passwd after the script has been executed.
+If you want to make the change prior to running the script edit so-user-add-dod & so-user-passwd-dod files located in the files folder within the repository.

 ## Bruteforce account lockout:
-    - Enforces DoD brute force account lockout requirements.
+    - Enforces DoD brute force account lockout requirements and will remain locked for 30 minutes.
+It is strongly recommended to have an "emergency access" account with a complex password that can be used if the admin account is locked due to failed login attempts.
+To modify the lockout time modify the following line in /etc/pam.d/common-auth auth    required                        pam_tally2.so    onerr=fail deny=3 unlock_time=3600
-    - For local server accounts you will need to change to run sudo passwd <locked user> commamnd to re-enable the account.
+    - For local server accounts you will need to change to run sudo passwd <locked user> command to re-enable the account.
     - For Kibana/Sguil/Squert accounts you will need to run the so-user-passwd command to re-enable the account.

 ## File list: